marcc-hpc/esc/docs/_common/software-modules.md

 ### Releases

 We maintain both a *current* and *pre-release* version of the `stack` module.
 We recommend taking note of which one you are using.
 After you load the default with `ml stack`, use `ml` to see which version you are using.
 The current release is `ml stack/0.3`.
-You should use this in your SLURM scripts in case we upgrade the modules.
+You should use this in your SLURM scripts to maintain a stable environment.
+We may upgrade or remove packages over time.
 We also offer a pre-release version with new software available if you use `ml spider` to list the versions.

 ### Extra compilers